 - Technical knowledge is growing with each completion.
 As of 2015, there were 2,800 wells on-stream and 2.8 bcf/d plus 52,000 bopd (Discovery Digest's 2015 Western Canada Activity Summary).

 Want to Learn More About the Montney?

 CDL maintains the largest independent store of publicly available Montney data, intelligence and expertise.
 To date, we have completed five regional integrated Montney geoscience studies and over 30 Montney consulting projects.
 We’ve analyzed close to 700 cores, correlated over 8,000 wells and evaluated over 7,000 hydrogeological tests.
 Plus we’ve published over 50 Montney technical reports, evaluated 6,000 Montney completions and developed reliable, type-curve derived Montney EURs for all relevant horizontal wells!

 Explore some of our Montney work below or contact us to discuss new projects and test drive our datasets.

-Hydrodynamics of the Montney Formation (2018 Update)—As with most resource plays, it's all about the rock!
+Montney Regional Hydrodynamics Project III—As with most resource plays, it's all about the rock!
 CDL's integrated approach to pressure, fluid chemistry and geothermics provides key insights for play success.
 The 2018 update incorporates knowledge from the additional 3,500+ Montney wells that have been drilled and completed since 2014.